Context

 Although we need context to fully form our information, too much of it causes noise:

-The context axis (see the "Understanding Continuum" chart above) has a beginning and an end:
+The context axis (see the "Understanding Continuum" chart below) has a beginning and an end:

 More on Hidden Context